epasseno1/Testing_Grounds/Diff_Tool/Readme.txt

 Main functions -

-The ability to create filters that will remove dates and other information using regular expressions
+The ability to create filters that will remove dates and other information using pre-built regular expressions.

-ALlow the creation of custom filters using regular expressions
+ALlow the creation of custom filters using regular expressions.

-integrate readio buttons into the gui that allow the toggling of search critera
+integrate radio buttons into the gui that allow the toggling of search critera.

-Allow for the files to be searched for by name
+Allow for the files to be searched for by name or folder.
+If the desired file is in a .zip folder, the program will unzip the folder in the desired directory, and load the desired unzipped file into the program.

 Within the GUI, show the differences in a different color than the clear text.

-Problem:
+Allow for users to copy snippets of text and have the program grab clipboard contents for analysis.

+Problem #1:
 I want to nest everything into a class to make object reference much easier.

-Problem:
+Problem #2:

 I need to introduce logic and controls for the file search function that will allow for remediation in the event that a file is not found, or there are duplicate files.

-File found - Good
+File & folder found - working for the first value closest to the root directory.

 Multiple files found - Need to append the absolute paths to a list, then present the list to the user and allow them to choose the index of the item that they want.